 Moving outside which is where the bulk of the party was.
-I set three tables with various rose and horse centerpieces.
+I set three tables with various rose and horse centerpieces and table runners.
 I decided early on that I was going to stick with a navy and red color scheme so everything coordinated when it was time to pull it all together.

 6. Make sure everyone can see the race!

 One of the two TV’s we set up outside.
 The other one was upstairs on the porch.